 Newly appointed Lead Flight Test Engineer Dean Moore said:

 “It is very exciting to be joining Vertical Aerospace at a pivotal period in a rapidly developing area of the aerospace industry.
 I am looking forward to working in a dynamic British aerospace startup that is changing the way we think about mobility and air transport.
 It’s a fantastic challenge to develop and deliver the flight test campaign, as we work towards the certification of our winged eVTOL aircraft.
-Vertical Aerospace has made significant steps with the Proof of Concept & Seraph demonstrators in such a short time and joining the team is a unique opportunity to be able to contribute to Vertical Aerospace’s next big advance in realising carbon free air transport.”
+Vertical Aerospace has made significant steps with the VA-X1 and VA-X2 demonstrators in such a short time and joining the team is a unique opportunity to be able to contribute to Vertical Aerospace’s next big advance in realising carbon free air transport.”

 Michael Cervenka, CEO, Vertical Aerospace said:

 “We are delighted to welcome Dean to this critical role as we continue to grow our world-class team.
 Dean brings extensive flight test experience across a wide range of novel platforms and he joins at the perfect time to shape the flight test programme of our next generation winged eVTOL.”

 Vertical Aerospace is continuing to work alongside aviation authorities around the world and plans to have a certified eVTOL by 2024.